sea-cpu/AWS-SAA-C02-Course/06-S3/notes.md

 #### Important Concepts.

-Customer Master Keys (CMK) are isolated to a region and never leave
+Customer Master Keys (CMK) or (KMS Keys) are isolated to a region and never leave that region.

+Though, there are Multi-region Keys as well(advanced topic).

 Two types of CMKs: AWS managed or Customer managed CMKs